dmmeteo/dmmeteo.github.io/cv.md

 Apache      | I can perform basic setup of hosts, configs to show up the world a site.
 Nginx       | Usually use as reverse proxy server in many projects.
 Gunicorn    | I usually use as Python proxy server with Nginx.
 I think it's the best solution for web-apps povered by Python.
+AWS         | I've got some experience with EC2, S3 and Lambda.
-REST API    | I like REST approachs.
+REST API    | I like REST approach.
 I've build much endpoints.
 I guess I've got a grasp what is resources, methods, headers, query params and status codes.
 TDD, BDD    | I'm not adept in this approaches, but they are exciting me.